List of organizations that have endorsed the BDS movement

 List of organizations that support the BDS movement include organizations that either has supported the Boycott, Divestment and Sanctions (BDS) movement or has endorsed comprehensive boycotts of Israel.
-Comprehensive is here defined as a boycott that is not tied to a particular industry (e.g weapons embargo) or exclusive to goods from the Israeli settlements.
+Comprehensive is here defined as a boycott that is not tied to a particular industry (e.g weapons embargo) or exclusiveupdate tag to goods from the Israeli settlements.
 The list does not include organizations that support BDS' right to call for a boycott of Israel but does not themselves support the boycott.
 The year column indicates when the organization first professed support for BDS.